WarStalkeR/OpenXcomExMore/README.md

 get notification that it can't be equipped.

 **Craft Classification values for script files (with example below):**
-`craftClassification:` is a new global value for craft class settings.
+`craftClasses:` is a new global value for craft class settings.
 `  sizeClassMap:`
 `    250: STR_CLASS_MAX` Size range `250` and above.
 Custom upper limit.
 `    190: STR_CLASS_AIR_LARGE` Size range `190 ~ 249` for large aircrafts.